swoollyy/Auto-Fighter/Auto Fighter - Git/Assets/ProjectMap/SourceDump/ALL_SCRIPTS_BUNDLE.md

             yield return null;
         }

-        // Right when movement actually starts, turn off the telegraph light. if (telegraphLight)
+        // NEW: Turn off light when movement starts if (telegraphLight)
             telegraphLight.enabled = false;